Illegal immigration to the United States: Detention

-About 31,000 people who are not U.S. citizens are held in immigration detention on any given day, including children, in over 200 detention centers, jails, and prisons nationwide.
+About 31,000 people who are not US citizens are held in immigration detention on any given day, including children, in over 200 detention centers, jails, and prisons nationwide.
 The United States government held more than 300,000 people in immigration detention in 2007 while deciding whether to deport them.

 Deportation

-Deportations of immigrants, which are also referred to as removals, may be issued when immigrants are found to be in violation of U.S. immigration laws.
+Deportations of immigrants, which are also referred to as removals, may be issued when immigrants are found to be in violation of US immigration laws.
 Deportations may be imposed on a person who is neither native-born nor a naturalized citizen of the United States.

 Deportation proceedings are also referred to as removal proceedings and are typically initiated by the Department of Homeland Security.
 The United States issues deportations for various reasons which include security, protection of resources, and protection of jobs.

 Deportations from the United States increased by more than 60 percent from 2003 to 2008, with Mexicans accounting for nearly two-thirds of those deported.
 Under the Obama administration, deportations have increased to record levels beyond the level reached by the George W. Bush administration with a projected 400,000 deportations in 2010, 10 percent above the deportation rate of 2008 and 25 percent above 2007.
-Fiscal year 2011 saw 396,906 deportations, the largest number in the history of U.S. Immigration and Customs Enforcement; of those, about 55% had been convicted of crimes or misdemeanors, including: 44,653 convicted of drug-related crimes, 35,927 convicted of driving under the influence, 5,848 convicted of sexual offenses, and 1,119 convicted of homicide.
+Fiscal year 2011 saw 396,906 deportations, the largest number in the history of US Immigration and Customs Enforcement; of those, about 55% had been convicted of crimes or misdemeanors, including: 44,653 convicted of drug-related crimes, 35,927 convicted of driving under the influence, 5,848 convicted of sexual offenses, and 1,119 convicted of homicide.

 By the end of 2012, as many people had been deported during the first four years of the Obama presidency as were deported during the eight-year presidency of George W. Bush; the number of deportations under Obama totalled 2.5 million by the end of 2015.